Anthropology + Sociology

 Alumni return each spring to share their advice on building a career with an Anthropology + Sociology degree.

-We work on preparing our students for successful careers throughout your years in the program, with a particularly strong focus in your senior year.
+We prepare our students for successful careers throughout your years in the program, with a particularly strong focus in your senior year.
 The A+S department partners with the RWU Center for Career & Professional Development to help each student develop personal interviewing, résumé-building and networking skills, and to host informal coffee hours, where students can meet with career advisors and get advice on preparing for the job search and interviews.
 In the spring, we present an alumni panel geared specifically at addressing our current undergraduates' questions about what they can do with a degree in anthropology and sociology.
 In addition to making our students career-ready, we also provide students with opportunities to attend and present at professional conferences, where students share their research with experts in the field and make connections that open doors to job opportunities.

 Our Thriving Alumni